 This long standing CA tradition allows 7th and 8th graders the opportunity for a hands-on marine biology experience.
 Children in the younger grades are aware of the trip and look forward to their turn.

 It is almost a rite of passage for Chesapeake students.
-Fundraising for the trip is ongoing during the school year (Wednesday lunches, spaghetti suppers, etc).
-The Sea Camp trip alternates every other year with a social studies/community service trip to Washington D.C.
+Fundraising for the trip is ongoing during the school year (Friday lunches, spaghetti suppers, etc).
+The Seacamp trip alternates every other year with a social studies/community service trip to Washington D.C.